bibinmjose/dsgramner/docs/index.md

 1. What influences students performance the most?
 2. How do boys and girls perform across states?
 3. Do students from South Indian states really excel at Math and Science?

+### About this report

+This page is the distilled version of analysis of data with the most significant graphs and insights.
+The orignial version with the codes used to generate the graphs can be found [here](/ipython.html)

 ### What influences students performance the most?